 Native mobile apps always deliver great performance, this is because they take advantage of device resources.
 They work at lightning speed when compared to HTML5 applications, and provide quick response when in use.

-With native mobile apps, the application design and interface can be made to suite the platform‘s deafult applications and interface.
+With native mobile apps, the application design and interface can be made to suite the platform‘s default operating system and interface.
 HTML5 apps on the other hand would have the same design and interface on all platforms.

 Apps give better performance when the cache technology works properly.
-Native mobile apps store cache in a very secure way, leaving room for little or no vulnerability as found in HTML5 mobile applications.
+Native mobile apps store cache in a very secure way, leaving little room for vulnerability unlike in HTML5 mobile applications.

 4- Availability of platform APIs: